Make -c (continue) wget flag optional when downloading kernel/initram

 Honestly, I tried to do the patch, but I got stuck in dependency injection and initializers, so I gave up.
 All I want is a setting that users can flip in case they want to re-download everytime.
 I was onsite with a customer who had fast enough network (kernel/image download under one second) but was hit by the error when changing media.
 So this request is not some artificial theory, but real demand.

-#6 Updated by Dmitri Dolguikh over 1 year ago
+#6 Updated by Dmitri Dolguikh almost 2 years ago

 I most strongly disagree.
 I realise this must feel like I'm nit-picking, I'm not.